kalanaS95/Light-Weight-DIFT/README.md

 **Installing view from the victim's perspective VirtualBox disk image.**

-Follow the steps described in “Installing view from the attackers perspective VirtualBox disk image.” section to install view from the victim's perspective VirtualBox disk image.
+Follow the steps described in “Installing view from the adversary's perspective VirtualBox disk image.” section to install view from the victim's perspective VirtualBox disk image.
 This time select “ubuntu 10.04.1 LTS – 32 bit – victim.ova” (make sure to select “include all network adapter MAC addresses”)